 When you get this kind of structure, you’re guaranteed to be strong, resilient, and confident that you did everything you can to prepare for race day.

 The biggest mistake people make in this type of work is thinking that strength training sessions have to hurt aerobically.
 Even when doing strength training sessions twice a week doing hill repeats on your aerobars, your heart rate might not rise too high.
-That’s fine because it’s not about how high your heart rate is.
+It’s not about how high your heart rate is.
 It’s about strengthening your legs and your entire body to maintain your technique and be as efficient as possible throughout an ironman race which could take you from 9 up to 15 hours.

 More importantly, you need to know your limits and not overdo strength training.
 You want your legs to feel that they’ve worked hard, but you don’t want to feel destroyed.
 Like doing weights in the gym, strength work does muscle damage during and after the training session happens.
 This is why it’s important to do recovery days after tough sessions, which include rest and getting enough protein in your body.